arkp1/image-compressor/README.md

-# Image Compressor Web App
+# Compressor it Web App

 A simple, lightweight web app to compress images fast & easy.
 Drag & drop your images, compress them, and download the optimized versions without losing much quality.